VishnuChowdhary/ECommerceAPI/commands.md

-pip install django-mptt --To create Tree hierarchy in models pip intsall drf-spectacular --To Create documentation for our API pip install coverage --To check required tests to perform on API
+pip install django-mptt --To create Tree hierarchy in models pip intsall drf-spectacular --To Create documentation for our API pip install coverage --To check required tests to perform on API pip install factory-boy --To get Replica of our original database tables

 # Commands